GoodnessJames/Data-Analyst-Documentary/my-progress-tracker/goals.md

 **Date:** Oct 29, 2025

-**Focus:**

 **Duration:** 3 hrs

 **Topics covered:**

-**Result:** I learned how to use SELECT, WHERE clause, and GROUP BY & ORDER BY Wrote practice queries, which helped me understand the topics in depth.
+JOINS in MySQL
+UNIONS in MySQL

+**Result:** I finally learned joins and the types of joins.
+I still find LEFT & RIGHT join a little confusing.
+But with more practice, I know I'll be badass.

 --